CASAschools/casa_schools_app/text/glossary.md

 <br>
 <br>
 <span style="font-size:18px;">
   <b>High Emissions Scenario (RCP 8.5)</b> - A scenario where greenhouse gas emissions continue to rise throughout the 21st century.
+The Intergovernmental Panel on Climate Change (IPCC) defines this scenario as Representative Concentration Pathway 8.5, where the concentration of carbon in the atmosphere will cause the earth to warm at 8.5 watts per square meter.
-  <b>Source</b>: <a href="https://cal-adapt.org/help/faqs/which-rcp-scenarios-should-i-use-in-my-analysis/">Cal-Adapt</a>
+  <b>Source</b>: <a href="https://cal-adapt.org/help/faqs/which-rcp-scenarios-should-i-use-in-my-analysis/">Cal-Adapt</a> and <a href="https://climatenexus.org/climate-change-news/rcp-8-5-business-as-usual-or-a-worst-case-scenario//">Climate Nexus</a>
 </span>
 <br>
 <br>